dnikic/terminal-developer-workflow/README.md

 pwd | vi -
 If you want to watch the bash output, and meanwhile write it to a file in background, pipe the output to the tee command:
 ./~/runterm.sh | tee ~/work/localCore.log

+If you dont want to write outputs to disk, but instead to a vim buffer in ram read below the "Vim executing commands and viewing outputs" section.
 ```

 ```